-Supplementary Material for “Synthetic spike-in standards improve run-specific systematic error analysis for DNA and RNA sequencing”
+Supporting Methods S1 for “Synthetic spike-in standards improve run-specific systematic error analysis for DNA and RNA sequencing”

 Metrology for “nominal properties”

 Metrology does not yet have a coherent and well-posed set of tools (such as metrological traceability and measurement uncertainty for quantity values) for working with so-called “nominal properties” (a property that can take on a set of values that cannot be ordered or operated upon algebraically) like sequence.
 In practice, confidence in sequence measurements has been expressed as a log-scale probability of error (“Q” or “quality score”), which is roughly analogous to measurement uncertainty for quantity values.
 Therefore, correction for systematic sequencing errors (SSEs) has been done by adjusting the quality score.